Sleep disorder: Sleep disorders and neurodegenerative diseases

-The neurodegenerative conditions are commonly related to structural brain impairment, which might disrupt the states of sleep and wakefulness, circadian rhythm, motor or non motor functioning.
-On the other hand, sleep disturbances are frequently related to worsening patient's cognitive functioning, emotional state and quality of life.
-Furthermore, these abnormal behavioral symptoms negatively contribute to overwhelming their relatives and caregivers.
-The limited research related to it and the increasing life expectancy calls for a deeper understanding of the relationship between sleep disorders and neurodegenerative disease.
+Neurodegenerative conditions are commonly related to structural brain impairments, which may disrupt sleep and wakefulness, circadian rhythm, and motor or non-motor functioning.
+Conversely, sleep disturbances are often linked to worsening of patients' cognitive functioning, emotional state, and quality of life.
+Additionally, these abnormal behavioral symptoms can place a significant burden on patients' relatives and caregivers.
+The limited research in this area, coupled with increasing life expectancy, highlights the need for a deeper understanding of the relationship between sleep disorders and neurodegenerative diseases.

-Sleep disturbances and Alzheimer's Disease
+Sleep disturbances and Alzheimer's disease

-More than 70% of people with dementia are affected by Alzheimer's disease (AD).
-Despite this high number, our understanding of the underlying mechanisms for disease progression remains very limited.
-However, recent studies have highlighted a link between sleep disturbances and Alzheimer's disease.

-Sleep changes with normal aging.
-Over time, a decrease in time sleeping and a decrease in the quantity of NREM sleep can be observed, specifically in NREM SWS (less than 10% of the SWS is maintained).
-Older people also are more prone to insomnia or sleep apnea.